dotnet/arcade/Documentation/VSTS/VSTSOnboarding.md

 ## Azure DevOps service connection

 When creating an Azure DevOps build definition with a GitHub source, you will need a GitHub Service Endpoint to communicate with GitHub and setup web hooks.
-Teams should use the "dotnet" GitHub app service connection to manage the GitHub <-> Azure DevOps connection.
+Teams should use the "dotnet" GitHub app service connection to manage the GitHub <-> Azure DevOps pipeline connection.

 The Azure Pipelines app ("dotnet" connection) will work for repos that are a member of the dotnet organization.
 If you have a repo that should be supported but does not show up, you will need to work with @dnceng to update repository access for the app.